 Make sure you have all of the correct equipment ready to take to the game including match and practice balls, a good pump, water bottles, a whistle (just in case a referee has to pull out late) and a well stocked first aid kit.
 Home sides need ensure you have corner flags and nets available to use also.

-If you want to sign players up in time to play at the weekend, the registration forms must be with the Registrations Secretary, Phil Pafnouti, by midnight on a Friday i.e. 2 days prior to the fixture.
-Registrations received after this time will mean the player cannot feature until the following weekend except for a maximum of 2 emergency matchday registrations.
+If you want to sign players up in time to play at the weekend, the registration signature form and corresponding Whole Game System registration must be completed with the Registrations Secretary, Phil Pafnouti, by midnight on a Friday i.e. 2 days prior to the fixture.
+Registrations received after this time will mean the player cannot feature until the following weekend unless they are signed under the emergency matchday registrations route (for a maximum of 2).

 DAY 7: SUNDAY - THE MATCH DAY